 Learning trajectories and minors

-Bachelor students Biology choose a learning trajectory (and a minor).
+Bachelor students Biology have the opportunity to choose a learning trajectory and/or a minor.
 Both are part of the differentiation phase wherein it is encouraged to either broaden your horizon or specialise your current knowledge.

 Both the Faculty of Science and other faculties offer a great number of minor programmes that give you the opportunity to explore interests outside your own study programme.
 An overview of the minor programmes can be found here.